Brynja M. Booth

-Brynja McDivitt Booth (born 1972) is an American lawyer who has served a justice of the Supreme Court of Maryland since 2019.
+Brynja McDivitt Booth (born 1972) is an American lawyer who has served as a justice of the Supreme Court of Maryland since 2019.

 Early life

 Brynja McDivitt Booth was born in 1972 in Olean, New York.
 She graduated with a Bachelor of Arts in political science from Bucknell University, cum laude, in 1993.
 She graduated with a Juris Doctor from Washington and Lee University School of Law, cum laude, in 1996.

 Career

 Upon graduating law school, she served as a law clerk for Judge William S. Horne of the Talbot County Circuit Court.
 From 1997 to 2000, Booth was an associate with Cowdrey, Thompson & Karsten, PA; she served as a shareholder from 2000 to 2003.
 From 2003 to 2008, she was with Cowdrey, Thompson & Karsten, PC and from 2003 to 2008 she was with Cowdrey Thompson, P.C.
 Before her appointment to the court, she was an attorney and shareholder of Booth, Booth, Cropper & Marriner, P.C. and has extensive appellate experience.
 Since 2016, she has served as the president of the Maryland Municipal Attorneys Association.